DominiqueMakowski/CV/cv/README.md

-   no longer a real constraint: `img/logos/*.svg` are the original vector sources copied from the lab website (`RealityBending.github.io/people/dominique-makowski/assets/`), so they are cleaner than the `../old_cv/img/logos/*.pdf` the LaTeX build used, not a lossy conversion of them. `sussex-brighton.svg` is the variant with "Brighton" under the wordmark, unused for now.
+   no longer a real constraint: `img/logos/*.svg` are the original vector sources copied from the lab website (`RealityBending.github.io/people/dominique-makowski/assets/`), so they are cleaner than the PDFs the LaTeX build used, not a lossy conversion of them.
+   `sussex-brighton.svg` is the variant with "Brighton" under the wordmark, unused for now.

 2. **No tagged PDF or PDF/UA-1.** Those are 0.14 features, and they were a